Master of Social Work

 Field Education Requirements

 Requirements may vary by program, but in order to fulfill CSWE field education requirements, MSW students must complete at least 900 hours of field education under the supervision of a professional social worker who holds an MSW.
-For distance learners pursuing their degree virtually, accredited online MSW programs, such as the University of Southern California's MSW@USC, work to place students with local agencies.
+For distance learners pursuing their degree virtually, accredited online MSW programs work to place students with local agencies.

-As an example of what to expect, University of Southern California students are required to complete two field education experiences for a total of 1,000 hours, which involve a steady workload of about 16 to 20 hours per week for three semesters.
+As an example of what to expect, in one eminent online MSW program, students are required to complete two field education experiences for a total of 1,000 hours, which involve a steady workload of about 16 to 20 hours per week for three semesters.
 In their field experiences, students work with local organizations, services or government entities.
 Field experiences are designed to introduce students to the field of social work and potential postgraduate career paths.

 Types of Field Education

 MSW programs require two types of field education.
 The first type, known as foundation placement, takes place during the first year of the program.
 In foundation experiences, students develop core skills in psychosocial assessment, clinical interviewing and evaluation.
 Students learn how to work with people of all ages, backgrounds, socioeconomic statuses and cultures.
 During a foundation placement, students spend as much as 50 percent of their time interacting directly with clients.
 Students are assigned to a specific foundation experience by faculty based on previous experience, education and future goals.
 The objective is to expose students to things they haven’t experienced so that they can expand their horizons.

 The second type of field education, known as concentration placement, gives students the opportunity to use their advanced skill sets in a more focused area.
 While the foundation placement introduces students to the general idea of social work, a concentration placement allows students to pursue a field experience unique to their specific goals.
 Students have more influence on where they are placed during a concentration placement.